kialanpillay/value-iteration/README.md

 ## driver.cpp

 This file contains the main method, and provides an entry point into the program.
 It imports the ```value_iteration.h``` file in order to provide the requisite reinforcement learning functionality.
-The main method has a ```ValueIteration``` object, and uses the overloaded operator to write the results to the supplied ```ostream``` object.
+The main method has a ```ValueIteration``` object, which is instantiated by the local variables created in the main method.
+The start, terminal, discount factor, actions, and reward function values can be easily changed to simulate different agent behavior.
+The overloaded operator is ued to write the results to the supplied ```ostream``` object.